AUTHOR: BRASSEY, Mrs. Anna "Annie"

 PUBLISHER: London: Longmans, Green, & Co., 1879.

 DESCRIPTION: NEW EDITION.
-1 vol., 7-5/8" x 5-3/8", illustrated.
-Bound in fine full tortoiseshell calf, covers ruled in gilt, ribbed gilt decorated spine, gilt lettered green morocco spine labels, gilt dentelles, all edges gilt, by Riviere.
+1 vol., 7-5/8" x 5-3/8", illustrated with 66 images, large foldout map in rear.
+Bound in fine full tortoiseshell calf, covers ruled in gilt, ribbed gilt decorated spine, gilt lettered green morocco spine labels, gilt dentelles, all edges gilt.

 CONDITION: Hinges fine, head and foot of spine fine, overall VERY GOOD.